©1978

 according to knowledge."
 Jesus Christ remarked, "They

 cross the earth to make zealots worse than themselves."
-Bear the Church members witness

 that they often have religion but without proportion or